ibnuhafidzh/cveditornetcore6mvcdapper/README.md

 before you create table "data" make sure your have created the database "cveditor" and it will show on your node "database" if not found you can check follow the instruction in the section "create the database "cveditor" using pgAdmin on postgree"

 step by step :
-1. after you make sure the database "cveditor" has been created find and click node "cveditor"
+1. find and click node "cveditor"
 ![cveditornetcore6mvcdapper-create-database-pgadmin](ImagesReadme/createtablecveditor.png)
 2. find and click node "Schemas"
 ![cveditornetcore6mvcdapper-create-database-pgadmin](ImagesReadme/createtableschemas.png)